SharmaGanes/Lister-Procedures/src/pages/docs/ng-tube.md

 Answer: I would not feed, reposition the tube insert another 10-20cm, turn patient to left lateral side and reaspirate, seek senior advice, consider CXR
 {% /callout %}

+---

+This is direct copy of the Official Lister Mark Scheme developed by Miss Stephanie Smith and team.